openebs/velero-plugin/README.md

 This command will add an init container to Velero deployment to install the OpenEBS velero-plugin.

 ## Taking backup of CStor volume data through the Velero
-To take a backup of CStor volume through Velero, configure `VolumeSnapshotLocation` with provider `cstor-blockstore`.
+To take a backup of CStor volume through Velero, configure `VolumeSnapshotLocation` with provider `mayadata.io/cstor-blockstore`.
 Sample yaml file for volumesnapshotlocation can be found at `example/06-volumesnapshotlocation.yaml`.

 ```
 spec:
-  provider: cstor-blockstore
+  provider: mayadata.io/cstor-blockstore
   config:
     bucket: <YOUR_BUCKET>
     prefix: <PREFIX_FOR_BACKUP_NAME>